 - More heavily discounted: Has been around for much longer (launched in July 2010).

-If the count of relative strengths (bullet points above) is taken as a measure, the LX10 is the clear winner of the match-up (16 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the LX10 is the clear winner of the match-up (18 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Panasonic LX10 vs LX5

 This is why expert reviews are important.
 The table below provides a synthesis of the camera assessments of some of the best known photo-gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Panasonic LX5«||+||73/100||4.5/5||5/5||4.5/5||Jul 2010||499||-||Panasonic LX5|

 |Canon G7 X Mark II« »||+ +||81/100||4.5/5||4/5||4.5/5||Feb 2016||699||Canon G7 X Mark II|

 |Canon G5 X« »||+ +||78/100||4.5/5||4/5||4.5/5||Oct 2015||799||Canon G5 X|